 They were immediately drawn to Him.
 Something was different about Him.
 They had better be sure if they were leaving their livelihood and families behind.

 Jesus simply said, “Come, follow Me.”
 And they did.

 If Jesus were physically on this earth today, and came up to you at work and said, “Come, follow Me”, would you do it?
-How about your family reunion?
-Would you skip it?
+What if you were at a family reunion?
+Would you leave?